USS Darby: 1950–1962

 Recommissioned on 24 October 1950, Darby became flagship for the newly commissioned Escort Squadron 8 on 14 May 1951, with Norfolk, Virginia her home port.
 On 19 June, she entered Newport News Shipyard to have advanced anti-submarine weapons installed, then began intensive training and joined in exercises in the Caribbean and Atlantic.
 She served as school ship for the Fleet Sonar School at Key West, from 4 April to 12 July 1952, and between 26 August and 11 October sailed in NATO exercise "Operation Mainbrace", visiting the Firth of Forth and Rosyth, Scotland, and Kristiansand, Norway.

 Darby alternated school ship duty at Key West with training in the Virginia Capes area and took part in a midshipmen cruise in the summer of 1954, visiting Dublin, Ireland, and Portsmouth, England.
 Between 28 January and 25 April 1958, she called at Trinidad and Rio de Janeiro while on a cruise to survey Ascension Island in connection with missile tracking operations in the South Atlantic.

 On 23 February 1959, Darby was placed in service in reserve for use in the training of the Naval Reserve out of Baltimore.
 These training cruises took her along the east coast and to Puerto Rico, and this duty continued through 1962.
-On 15 March 1959 the Darby was used as military transport for army personnel that were shipping back to the US from Germany.
-We boarded the ship in Bremerhaven and docked in New York on 24 March 1959.
 On Saturday, 19 March 1960 at around 8 pm, the Darby collided with a Swedish merchant ship, the Soya-Atlantic, in the mouth of the Chesapeake Bay.
 Thirteen Naval Reservists were injured and two died in the accident.
-In January 1967, Darby was used in to transport troops and supplies to Vietnam.

-Decommissioning and fate

-Darby was decommissioned on 23 September 1968.
-She was sunk as a target off Vieques Island, Puerto Rico on 24 May 1970.